nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case ends.
 - 1b.
 User enters a name that is not unique in the address book.
   - 1b1.
 Application prompts the user to delete by index instead.
   - 1b2.
-User enters index of contact to delete
+User enters index of contact to delete.
       Use case resumes at step 2.

 ---